-Women’s equal representation and participation in politics and public life is not simply desirable for fully-functioning democratic systems; it is essential.
+Women’s equal representation and participation in politics and public life is essential in a democracy.

-WFD’s work on women’s empowerment will include stakeholder-wide programming that involves all those – including men – who have an impact on women’s opportunities to exercise influence, as well as offering women only engagements that allow emerging women leaders to further develop their skills in a supportive environment.
+We work with everyone – including men – who have an impact on women’s opportunities to take part in politics and public life.
+We also offer services just for women.
+These allow emerging leaders to further develop their skills in a supportive environment.